The National Attorneys General Training & Research Institute

 The National State Attorneys General Program at Columbia Law School in New York City operated from March 2004 until June 30, 2016.
 Former Maine Attorney General Jim Tierney served as program director.
 It was a legal research, education-and-policy center that examined the implications of the jurisprudence of state attorneys general.
 The program was active in the development and dissemination of legal information important to state attorneys general in the carrying out of their civil and criminal responsibilities.

 The National Attorneys General Training and Research Institute (NAGTRI), a branch of the National Association of Attorneys General, is proud to host the program’s documents, research and publications as an archived resource.
-The materials offered between March 2004 and June 2016 by the National State Attorneys General Program will remain accessible and searchable via this NAGTRI website.
+The materials offered between March 2004 and June 2016 by the National State Attorneys General Program are accessible and searchable by AG office staff only via NAGTRI’s members-only wiki called PAGE.
+AG office staff who need access this resource should send an email to PAGE@naag.org.

 State attorneys general have a rich history of working with federal agencies to protect consumers through antitrust regulation.